ballerina-platform/ballerina-distribution/examples/joining-iterable-objects/joining_iterable_objects.md

 # Joining iterable objects

 A `join` clause performs an inner or left outer equijoin.
-The result is similar to using nested `from` clauses and a `where` clause.
+The result is similar to using the nested `from` clauses and `where` clause.

 ::: code joining_iterable_objects.bal :::